 Yoga develops inner awareness.
 It focuses your attention on your body's abilities at the present moment.
 It helps develop breath and strength of mind and body.
 It's not about physical appearance.

 Yoga studios typically don't have mirrors.
 This is so people can focus their awareness inward rather than how a pose — or the people around them — looks.
 Surveys have found that those who practiced yoga were more aware of their bodies than people who didn't practice yoga.
 They were also more satisfied with and less critical of their bodies.
 For these reasons, yoga has become an integral part in the treatment of eating disorders and programs that promote positive body image and self-esteem.

 Mindfulness refers to focusing your attention on what you are experiencing in the present moment without judging yourself.

 Practicing yoga has been shown to increase mindfulness not just in class, but in other areas of a person's life.

 Researchers describe mindful eating as a nonjudgmental awareness of the physical and emotional sensations associated with eating.
 They developed a questionnaire to measure mindful eating using these behaviors:

-The researchers found that people who practiced yoga were more mindful eaters according to their scores.
+The researchers found that people who practiced yoga were more mindful eaters, according to their scores.
 Both years of yoga practice and number of minutes of practice per week were associated with better mindful eating scores.
 Practicing yoga helps you be more aware how your body feels.
-This heightened awareness can carry over to mealtime as you savor each bite or sip, and note how food smells, tastes and feels in you mouth.
+This heightened awareness can carry over to mealtime as you savor each bite or sip and note how food smells, tastes, and feels in your mouth.

 People who practice yoga and are mindful eaters are more in tune with their bodies.
 They may be more sensitive to hunger cues and feelings of fullness.